SebastianoDenegri/vietnam-systemic-risk-index/README.md

 VGCI     VMFI    VFTI     VTRI     VMII
 ```

 We assess the contribution of each risk dimension to the overall systemic risk and we aggregate the sub-indices using a methodology inspired by the literature on composite systemic risk indices.
 The applied methodology integrates correlations amongst the risk drivers, thus capturing the systemic nature of financial distress, where co-movements across risk dimensions correspond to heightened systemic risk.

+To evaluate the predictive usefulness of the VSRI, we formulate a binary financial stress prediction task, where financial stress events are defined as the
+lowest 5th percentile of the empirical distribution of the Vietnamese market cumulative returns over a period of 20 days.
+Three alternative feature specifications are compared:
+- The VSRI.
+- The five disaggregated VSRI sub-indices.
+- Market volatility alone as a conventional stress proxy.

+We evaluate Logistic Regression, Support Vector Machines (SVM), and Long Short-Term Memory (LSTM) networks under each specification using out-of-sample performance.

 ## Research Architecture
 ```text